animal-tree/Writing-stuff/Stuff64-GSA-efforts.md

 <br>

 The words I say are sincere and I am human in wanting recognition and sympathy, but also real understanding.

+Those capitalized letters are a terror captured here before your eyes.
+I'm not sure if you're reading it as sincere.
+Amybe in your mental mind models you're judging it as insincere.
+It's not.
+You don't know what I'm going through.
+But you'll sooner diagnose and drug than understand.
+Relationships and isolation and alienation did this and I'm undergoing it writing it for you right now.